 How To Make Seafood Gumbo

-Use a heavy bottomed pan and whisk to constantly stir your oil and flour over medium-high heat.
+PRO TIP: Use a heavy-bottomed pan and whisk constantly as you add in your flour.
 Watch your roux very carefully because it burns quickly.
-Aim for rich brown coloration with absolutely no black specks.
-Those specks means you gotta start over!
+It should look like a nice rich brown color with no burnt black specks in it.
+If you see any specks, you gotta start over boo.

 Seafood Gumbo Recipe